SuperCompUCSD/scc22-tech-stack/docs/gpu-config.md

 - Change all interfaces to optional in `/etc/netplan/00-installer-config.yaml` to prevent boot lag
 - Use newest ROCM install and use DKMS with default kernel (6.0 won't work)
 - Install BeeGFS
+- Miniconda install
+- Modify `/etc/environment` to have `/usr/local/miniconda3/bin:` prepended to `PATH`

 In `/etc/netplan/01-static-ip.yaml`:
 ```